JustinTorrance/JOFS/README.md

 A website developed for Dr. Riley Hicks.
 Hosted by Bluehost.
 Fully accessible according to WAI-ARIA standards.
-To view this repo, visit www.JacksonOFS.com.
+To view this site, visit www.JacksonOFS.com.

 ## Author